Abingdon Historic District – Abingdon, Virginia

 Isaac Kremer/ December 15, 2013/ Physical/ 0 comments

 Historic Abingdon, Virginia has enjoyed a rich and vibrant history.
 Long a center of both commerce and culture, Abingdon traces its modern roots to 1750 when Dr. Thomas Walker, who had been granted over 6,000 acres of land by King George II, explored the area in what is now Southwest Virginia.
-Joseph Black, who purchased some of the land from Dr. Walker, settled on it, and built a small fort.
-The area became known as “Black’s Fort”.
+Land was patented here by Dr. Thomas Walker in 1750.
+Joseph Black, who purchased some of the land from Dr. Walker, settled on it, and built “Black’s Fort” in 1776.
+The town of Abingdon was established in 1778 as the county seat of Washington County.
+A courthouse, built around 1800, was replaced in 1850.
+In 1862 the church bells were melted for Canon.
+In December 1864 Stoneman’s Raid partially burned down the town.
+A new Courthouse was built in 1869.

 In 1776, the Assembly of Virginia created Washington County in honor of General George Washington, and designated Black’s Fort as the meeting place for the first county court.
 Dr. Walker, Joseph Black, and Samuel Briggs donated 120 acres of land to be used to establish a town.
 In 1778, the Virginia Assembly passed an act to incorporate the new town, naming it Abingdon.
 The name is thought to be in honor of Martha Washington’s ancestral home of Abingdon Parish in England.